jonaschoi/se-projects/docker-demos/README.md

 ### Deploying a Plugin
 1. A directory called `deploy` will be created.
 Simply copy your plugin into that directory.
 	- You will need to supply your own license key.

+### Troubleshooting
+Q. I get a "exited with error code 137" and it all shuts down
+A. This error code means that it is trying to allocated memory, but it is unable, due to not having access to more.
+Set your Docker Desktop to have at least 8 GB of available memory.